-But more importantly than being ‘just’ custodians of a glorious building, we are a working parish church, with over one thousand services and events each year offered in a distinctive Anglo-Catholic style within the Church of England.
+We are a working parish church, with daily services from Sunday to Friday offered in a distinctive Anglo-Catholic style within the Church of England.

-A wide range of ages and people come here to pray, to worship, to attend a concert or event, or just to visit.
-This is more than just an outstanding building.
+This is more than just a beautiful building.
 It is a vibrant, living sign of God’s presence with us and a rich community of people seeking an authentic Christian path through the ups and downs of daily life.